BuriedButBreathing/MagicMIssile/README.md

 # MagicMissile
 This is a script to automate the decoding of various encoding types.

-The intended use case is to call the script, select the desired input type (base64, hex, decimal, or binary), paste the input encoded string, which will then, hopefully, be decoded.
+The intended use case is to call the script, select the desired input type (base64, hex, decimal, or binary), paste the input encoded string, which will then, hopefully, decode correctly.

-Work on making decimal and binary work
-Current version 0.1
+Current version 1.0
 --------------------
 ___  ___            _       ___  ____         _ _
 |  \/  |           (_)      |  \/  (_)       (_) |